0Baltazar0/type-guardian/README.md

 A simple type and interface translator for openapi to interface, and zod definitions

-# CONSIDER AS _whatever comes before pre alpha_ VESRION
+# CONSIDER AS _whatever comes before pre alpha_ VERSION

 It is only intended as CLI tool, however it does contain a set of zod tools, you can import them via